indiajacksonphd/Helio-Lite/README.md

     These commands will list the available Jupyter kernels and Conda environments, ensuring that your Helio-Lite environment is correctly set up and ready for use.

-5. Log Out and Restart Your EC2 Instance**
+5. Log Out and Reboot Your EC2 Instance**

     To ensure all changes are applied and the system is running smoothly, it's a good practice to log out of your current session and restart your EC2 instance.
 This can be done through the AWS Management Console.
-Navigate to your instance, select the **Actions** menu, and choose **Instance State > Restart**.
+Navigate to your instance, select the **Actions** menu, and choose **Instance State > Reboot**.

 ## Conclusion